kkmanvi123/root-cause-analysis/README.md

 	Jira: Project management
 	Google Drive: File documentation management

-### Acknowledgements
+## Acknowledgements

-We've learned so much throughout this project, and we’re so thankful for everyone at Cadence Design Systems who shared their knowledge and guidance with us.
-Huge thanks to our amazing Challenge Advisors, Francoise Martinolle and Yosinori Watanabe, for always being there to support us and offer great advice.
+We have gained invaluable knowledge and experience throughout this project, and we are deeply thankful to everyone who contributed to our journey.

+A special thank you to **Cadence Design Systems** for sharing their expertise and providing exceptional guidance.
+We extend our heartfelt gratitude to our incredible Challenge Advisors, **Francoise Martinolle** and **Yosinori Watanabe**, for their unwavering support and insightful advice.

-We’d also like to thank Break Through Tech and the Cornell Tech AI Program team for giving us this incredible opportunity.
-A special shoutout to our AI Studio TA, Kailey Bridgeman, for all her help and encouragement along the way.
+We also want to thank **Break Through Tech AI** and the **Cornell Tech AI Program** team for giving us this remarkable opportunity.
+A huge shoutout to our AI Studio TA, **Kailey Bridgeman**, for her encouragement, assistance, and dedication.

+Finally, we’re grateful for the collaboration and camaraderie of our fellow Studio Project Team members.
+This journey wouldn’t have been the same without:

+- **Sarah Goldman**
+- **Manvi Kottakota**
+- **Lee Mabhena**
+- **Hema Motiani**
+- **Alison Ramirez**

-We’re so grateful for everything and everyone who’s been part of this journey—thank you!
+To everyone who has been part of this experience—thank you for making it unforgettable!

-AI Studio Challenge Advisors (Cadence):
-Francoise Martinolle
-Yosinori Watanabe
-AI Studio TA (BTTAI):
-Kailey Bridgeman
-Fellow Studio Project Team (BTTAI):
-Sarah Goldman
-Manvi Kottakota
-Lee Mabhena
-Hema Motiani
-Alison Ramirez